Literacy & Reading

 - Review of Early Reading

 The Rose Review.
 ‘Provided clear recommendations on what constitutes high quality phonics work.
 These recommendations were also summarised in the Core Position Paper’.
-Report and position paper available as PDF files.
-Department for Children, Schools & Families, UK.
+UK.

 Phonics or Whole Language ?

 Over recent years there has been heated discussion about which is best.
 If people think about it, both can be of value.
 The approach selected Must take into account the needs and capacities of each individual student.
 These sites give input to this discussion.

 Phonics vs. Whole Language Debate

 ‘What the research says we should really be teaching in Reading’.
 Sydney University.

 ‘The National Right to Read Foundation - About Phonics’.